Vinegar Installation

 - Graphics: Vulkan 1.4 capable

-Through Flatpak (recommended)
+Through Flatpak

-Vinegar can be found on Flathub:
+Vinegar is officially distributed on Flathub:

 The Flatpak can also be installed using the following command: